Spring Bird Watching by Svetlana Shtarkman

-As soon as Lithuanians swallow the last pancakes baked on Shrove Tuesday and say to themselves:”Finally!
-The damned winter is ending”, here in JeruLita some of us starting to pull out the equipment for the first and most exciting IMHO tour of the year: Spring Bird Watching.
+As soon as Lithuanians swallow the last pancakes baked on Shrove Tuesday, they breathe a sigh of relief.
+“Finally!
+The damned winter is ending.”
+Here at JeruLita, some of us start to pull out the equipment for the first and most exciting (IMHO) tour of the year: Spring Bird Watching.

-Of course, the winter is not going to lose the ground immediately, however, anyway it is just a month or two maximum and many birds which migrate between Europe and Africa each year will choose to fly via Lithuania.
-Some of them will stay and breed here; others will just pass through, bringing us the message that spring is coming.
+Of course, Winter isn’t going to vanish immediately, but it will pass in just a month or two maximum.
+Many birds that migrate between Europe and Africa each year choose to fly via Lithuania.
+Some of them will opt to stay and breed here; others will just pass through, bringing us the message that Spring is coming.

 I remember how it happened to me.
-I was accompanying a lovely family from Indiana, who arrived in Lithuania with the purpose to find the graves of their ancestors.
-After visiting the native village that is until today has been somewhere in the middle of nowhere, they said they finally understood why their grandfather chose Indiana as the place for his new home.
+I was accompanying a lovely family from Indiana.
+They were in Lithuania to track down the graves of their ancestors.
+After visiting their family’s village–in the middle of nowhere–they suddenly remarked on how they finally understood why their grandfather chose Indiana as his new home.

-In a wink, they managed to transport my American guests from bustling 21st c. of hi-tech and to immerse them in the atmosphere of the Shtetl that disappeared almost eighty years ago… Suddenly it became so easy to imagine tranquil Shabbat evening, Jewish men reading the Talmud in the only free day of a week, their wives discussing the latest news from the town, their children playing at the market square or at the bank of the river, and the same storks, pacing with dignity in the fields…
+Their elegant wings managed to transport my American guests from the bustling 21st century to the atmosphere of the Shtetl of eighty years ago.
+Suddenly, it became so easy to imagine a tranquil Shabbat evening, Jewish men reading the Talmud, their wives discussing the latest news from the town, their children playing at the market square or on the banks of the river, and those same storks, pacing with dignity in the fields…

-After a long but productive day, I came back home and googled about the number and frequency of the white stork (Ciconia ciconia) in the world.
-To my enormous surprise, I discovered the population of White Storks in Lithuania was the largest in whole Europe.
-And this is how my interest in bird-watching was born.
+After a long, productive day, I came back home and read all I could about the white stork (Ciconia ciconia).
+To my enormous surprise, I discovered that the population of White Storks in Lithuania (“Baltasis gandras”) was the largest in Europe.
+And that’s how my interest in bird-watching was born.

-At this specific time of the year, migrating birds can be seen in significant numbers everywhere, even in the large Lithuanian cities.
-But the city tours exist to enjoy the architecture, not the nature that is why if you are seriously interested in bird watching you are welcome to join JeruLita Bird watching tour.
+At this time of the year, migrating birds can be seen in significant numbers everywhere, even in Lithuanian cities.
+City tours tend to focus on history and architecture, not nature, which is why, if you are seriously interested in bird-watching, you are welcome to join JeruLita Spring Bird watching tour.